Early Childhood

 • Summer 3

-We offer 2 Early Childhood weeks, 2 Grades weeks, and a Human Dignity/ Diversity online mini week
+We offer 2 Grades weeks, 2 Early Childhood weeks and a Human Dignity and Diversity week

 Our new full program of 600 course hours (plus Fieldwork) meets and exceeds the 450 minimum hours required by WECAN.
 We encourage you to watch the film Waldorf 100 Learn to change the world produced in association with the Waldorf 100 International Forum for Steiner/Waldorf Education.